UBS Group AG Acquires Substantial Stake in Metal Powder Works Limited - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-UBS Group AG and its related bodies corporate have become substantial holders in Metal Powder Works Limited, with a voting power of 5.07% as of July 2, 2025.
-This acquisition of shares, primarily through UBS AG’s Singapore and London branches, signifies a strategic investment in Metal Powder Works Limited, potentially impacting the company’s market position and shareholder dynamics.
+UBS Group AG and its related bodies corporate have become a substantial holder in Metal Powder Works Limited as of July 8, 2025, with a 5% voting power.
+This acquisition involves various branches of UBS, including those in Singapore, London, Australia, and Switzerland, each holding different numbers of ordinary shares, indicating a strategic move by UBS to consolidate its influence and control within the company.

 More about K-TIG Ltd